 Capital is the lifeblood of wealth creation.
-Combined with labor, capital can be put to work to generate a profit for a business’s investors.
-Capital includes assets that a company uses to generate income, such as real estate, computers, equipment, and vehicles.
-Capital differs from money, which can be used to buy capital but also anything else that’s for sale.
-A company’s working capital is the difference between its current assets (those that can easily be converted to cash within a year) and current liabilities (debts owed within a year).
-Companies need sufficient working capital to stay in business.
-Firms often raise capital through equity (selling shares to investors) or debt (taking out loans or selling bonds).
+Combined with land, labor, and entrepreneurship, capital can be used to generate a profit for a company’s investors.
+Capital might include assets that a company uses to generate income, such as real estate, computers, manufacturing equipment, and vehicles.
+Notably, capital is separate from money, which can be used to buy capital but is not a productive resource itself.
+Capital may also refer to “working capital,” the difference between a company’s current assets (those that can easily be converted to cash within one year) and its current liabilities (the company’s debts owed within one year).
+Companies need sufficient working capital to stay in business and firms often raise money by selling shares to investors or taking out loans.

 Capital is like yeast...

-It’s easy to mix up capital with money.
-The key distinction is that capital refers to the resources a business puts to work to create products and services and grow wealth.
-You use money to buy capital assets (like factories, machinery, and vehicles), and the value of capital can be measured in terms of dollars.
-But money itself is not capital, and you can also use money to buy anything else available on the market.
+It’s easy to confuse capital and money.
+The key distinction is that capital refers to a company’s productive resources, the materials used to create products and services.
+By comparison, you use money to buy capital assets (like factories, machinery, and vehicles).
+The value of these assets can be measured in dollars, but money itself is not capital (it’s not productive).
 Money is mainly a way to trade one good for another.

-Capital can drive economic growth and job creation, which makes it not only the “yeast” for an individual business but also for the economy as a whole.
-When the economy is booming, there is plenty of capital to go around, and businesses find it easier to raise capital by selling stock or taking on debt.
+Capital can also drive economic growth and job creation, making it the “yeast” for the economy as a whole.
+When the economy is booming, there’s plenty of capital to go around, and businesses may find it easier to raise capital by selling stock or taking out loans.
 Sometimes the amount of capital available for investment may exceed profitable opportunities.
-This can result in businesses with poor prospects obtaining capital they would not qualify for in tighter times.
+This can result in businesses with poor prospects obtaining capital they wouldn’t qualify for in tighter times.

 When the economy is weak, capital often becomes scarce.
-Investors are more conservative, choosing lower-risk opportunities.
-In this environment, even strong businesses can have a hard time finding capital to grow.
+Investors become more conservative, favoring lower-risk opportunities.
+In this environment, even strong businesses may have a hard time finding capital to grow or sustain operations.

 Capital is at the root of the economic cycle.
-When the economy is doing well, people are motivated to invest their money into capital.
+When the economy is doing well, people are motivated to invest their money.
 But when the economy appears headed for a downturn, investors get nervous, often hoarding money instead of putting it to work.
 Some economic policies are designed to reverse this dynamic and drive investment.
 A prime example is when the Federal Reserve, the country’s central bank, lowers interest rates.
-When interest rates are low, borrowing is cheaper, and demand for capital goes up.
+When interest rates are low, borrowing becomes cheaper, and demand for capital may rise.
 With more invested into capital assets, the hope is that this leads to economic growth and (indirectly) job creation.

 In accounting and finance, capital represents the tangible assets of a business.
 These can be current assets (such as cash or cash equivalents) and long-term assets (such as property, plants, and equipment).
 These assets are listed on a company’s balance sheet.